 A recipient vehicle D first receives PKC for a specific road section.
 After some time delay, it receives its corresponding regional message RI.
-The regional message will be discarded if $TS_2 - TS_1$ is less than the predefined delay interval Delay (PKC contains TS_1 and RI contains TS_2).
+The regional message will be discarded if $TS_2 - TS_1$ is less than the predefined time delay (PKC contains $TS_1$ and RI contains $TS_2$ ).

-If $TS_2 - TS_1 \ge Delay$, the recipient vehicle D computes the hash value $H(K_S^+)$ of the public key K_S^+ in RI.
-If KC in PKC equals to $H_F(K_S^+)$, both messages are verified to have used the same public key.
-Then, vehicle D uses the public key K_S^+ and the Sig contained in RI to verify if received message M in RI is trustable or not.
+If $TS_2 - TS_1 \ge Delay$ , the recipient vehicle D computes the hash value $H(K_S^+)$ of the public key $K_S^+$ in RI.
+If KC in PKC equals to $H(K_S^+)$ , both messages are verified that they have the same public key.
+Then, vehicle D uses the public key $K_S^+$ and the Sig contained in RI to verify if received message M in RI is trustworthy or not.

-Therefore, a recipient vehicle accepts a valid pair of $\langle PKC, RI \rangle$ when both messages are (1) signed by the same public key contained in RI; and (2) given with a time delay more than Delay from two different vehicles driving at the opposite direction.
+Therefore, a recipient vehicle accepts a valid pair of $\langle PKC, RI \rangle$ when both messages are (1) signed by the same public key contained in RI; and (2) given with a time delay more than the predefined time delay from February 25, 2009 17:9 two different vehicles driving at the opposite direction.
 The security of this approach relies on two facts.
-First, the probability is very low for two malicious vehicles, which are far not within the direct transmission range of each other to collaborate for making a reasonable attack (generate a valid message pair).
+First, the probability is very low for two malicious vehicles that are not within the direct transmission range of each other to collaborate for making a reasonable attack (generate a valid message pair).
 Second, even if there are two pre-determined malicious vehicles driving with a reasonable distance, the probability of only these two vehicles being on the road is also very low.
 If there are other honest vehicles belonging to DV, these honest vehicles can keep broadcasting the original messages, and hence, a recipient vehicle can eventually receive the valid message pair.